h4writer/tracelogger/README.md

 **2. JavaScript tools:**

-There are some small javascript tools included that can give another view on the the logged data.
+There are some small JavaScript tools included that can give another view on the the logged data.
-They can get execute with "execute.py".
+They can be executed with "execute.py".
 Execute "execute.py -h" to get an full list of those tools.

 - dump: Dump the binary format in a textual format.
 - dump_flat: Dump the binary format in a flat textual format.
-- overview: Gives an overview of where the time was spend.
+- overview: Gives an overview of where the time was spent.
-- waiting_for_ion: Gives how much time was spend trying to execute a script, that we were compiling in ion.
+- waiting_for_ion: Gives how much time was spent trying to execute a script, that we were compiling in IonMonkey.

 python execute.py [tool] [js shell] [tl-data.json]